rko0211/Coding_Test_Solution_Prismforce/README.md

     Iterate Over Each Circle: Loop through each circle's index i from 0 to 10.

-    Special Enemies (K3 and K7 at indices 2 and 6):
+   - Special Enemies (K3 and K7 at indices 2 and 6):
-        Case: Enemy Power > Initial Power:
+       - Case: Enemy Power > Initial Power:

-            If the current enemyPowers[i] is greater than initialPower:

-                Check Skipping Availability: If skipLeft is at least 2:
+          - Check Skipping Availability: If skipLeft is at least 2:
                Decrement skipLeft by 2 to skip the current and next circle.
                Increment i by 1 to move past the next circle.

-                Skipping Not Available: If skipLeft is less than 2, return false because Abhimanyu can't skip two circles.
+          - Skipping Not Available: If skipLeft is less than 2, return false because Abhimanyu can't skip two circles.

-        Case: Enemy Power ≤ Initial Power:
+       - Case: Enemy Power ≤ Initial Power:

-            If the current enemyPowers[i] is less than or equal to initialPower:

-                Check Current Power Against Enemy Power:
+           - Check Current Power Against Enemy Power:

-                    If currentPower is less than the enemyPowers[i]:
+               - If currentPower is less than the enemyPowers[i]:

-                        Recharge Option: If rechargeLeft is available, recharge to initialPower and decrement rechargeLeft by 1.
+                   - Recharge Option: If rechargeLeft is available, recharge to initialPower and decrement rechargeLeft by 1.

-                        Skipping Option: If rechargeLeft is not available but skipLeft is at least 2, decrement skipLeft by 2 and skip the next circle.
+                   - Skipping Option: If rechargeLeft is not available but skipLeft is at least 2, decrement skipLeft by 2 and skip the next circle.

-                        No Options Left: If neither option is available, return false.
+                   - No Options Left: If neither option is available, return false.

-                Regeneration of Special Enemy:
+           - Regeneration of Special Enemy:

-                    Compute the regenerated power of the special enemy (Regeneratedpower_of_special_enemy = enemyPowers[i] / 2).
+               - Compute the regenerated power of the special enemy (Regeneratedpower_of_special_enemy = enemyPowers[i] / 2).
                 Decrease currentPower by this regenerated power.

-                    Post-Regeneration Check:
+               - Post-Regeneration Check:

-                        If currentPower is still less than the enemyPowers[i]:
+                   - If currentPower is still less than the enemyPowers[i]:

-                            Recharge Option: If rechargeLeft is available, recharge and decrement rechargeLeft.
+                       - Recharge Option: If rechargeLeft is available, recharge and decrement rechargeLeft.

-                            Skipping Option: If rechargeLeft is not available but skipLeft is at least 2, adjust currentPower by adding back the regenerated power, decrement skipLeft by 2, and increment i to skip the next circle.
+                       - Skipping Option: If rechargeLeft is not available but skipLeft is at least 2, adjust currentPower by adding back the regenerated power, decrement skipLeft by 2, and increment i to skip the next circle.

-                            No Options Left: If neither option is available, return false.
+                       - No Options Left: If neither option is available, return false.

-                After considering all options, reduce currentPower by the enemyPowers[i].
+           - After considering all options, reduce currentPower by the enemyPowers[i].

-    Normal Enemies:
+   - Normal Enemies(K1, K2, K4, K5, K6, K8, K9, K10, K11):

-        Case: Enemy Power > Initial Power:
+       - Case: Enemy Power > Initial Power:

             If enemyPowers[i] is greater than initialPower:

-                Skip if Possible: If skipLeft is available, decrement skipLeft by 1.
+           - Skip if Possible: If skipLeft is available, decrement skipLeft by 1.

-                Cannot Skip: If skipLeft is 0, return false.
+           - Cannot Skip: If skipLeft is 0, return false.

-        Case: Enemy Power ≤ Initial Power:
+       - Case: Enemy Power ≤ Initial Power:

-            If enemyPowers[i] is less than or equal to initialPower:

-                Check Current Power:
+           - Check Current Power:

-                    If currentPower is less than the enemyPowers[i]:
+               - If currentPower is less than the enemyPowers[i]:

-                        Recharge Option: If rechargeLeft is available, recharge to initialPower and decrement rechargeLeft by 1.
+                   - Recharge Option: If rechargeLeft is available, recharge to initialPower and decrement rechargeLeft by 1.

-                        Skipping Option: If rechargeLeft is not available but skipLeft is available, decrement skipLeft by 1.
+                   - Skipping Option: If rechargeLeft is not available but skipLeft is available, decrement skipLeft by 1.

-                        No Options Left: If neither option is available, return false.
+                   - No Options Left: If neither option is available, return false.

-                After considering all options, reduce currentPower by the enemyPowers[i].
+           - After considering all options, reduce currentPower by the enemyPowers[i].

 **V. Final Check:**

-    Completion Check: If all circles are processed without returning false, then Abhimanyu can cross all circles.
+   - Completion Check: If all circles are processed without returning false, then Abhimanyu can cross all circles.

-    Result: Return true.
+   - Result: Return true.

 ## Example Test Cases